+Strategies and Technologies
-Strategies and technologies.
-The methodology distinguishes between: Strategies - Broad actions that achieve specific outcomes, eg, flood protection, often across a wide range of infrastructure types.
-The database incorporates current strategies and those likely to be used in the foreseeable future.

-• Key technologies - Specific tools or solutions used to execute measures, eg, concrete flood barriers.
+The methodology distinguishes between:

+- Strategies Broad actions that achieve specific outcomes, e.g., flood protection, often across a wide range of infrastructure types.
+The database incorporates current strategies and those likely to be used in the foreseeable future. - 2.
+Key Technologies Specific tools or solutions used to execute measures, e.g., concrete flood barriers.

 These levels of granularity enable systematic evaluation of potential impacts and costs.
-Strategies are chosen based on their materiality, technical viability and relevance to reducing emissions or enhancing resilience.
+Strategies are chosen based on their materiality, technical viability, and relevance to reducing emissions or enhancing resilience.
 Technologies are assessed based on literature reviews and expert input.

-Materiality.
+Materiality

 To ensure relevance, the database focuses on strategies that are considered material for each risk and asset class.
 Strategy materiality is assessed against the following criteria:

-• It contributes to significant emissions or physical damage reduction for that asset superclass.

-• It applies to a significant number of assets, asset classes or asset subclasses within that superclass.

-• The technologies are at a basic level of technical viability and could feasibly be employed by asset owners in the short to medium term.
-This does not necessarily imply current commercial availability or existing examples of functioning systems.

-• It is recognised in industry practice or literature as a key strategy for mitigating transition or physical risks.
+- 1. It contributes to significant emissions or physical damage reduction for that asset superclass. - 2.
+It applies to a significant number of assets, asset classes or asset subclasses within that superclass. - The technologies are at a basic level of technical viability and could feasibly be employed by asset owners in the short to medium term.
+This does not necessarily imply current commercial availability or existing examples of functioning systems. - 4.
+It is recognized in industry practice or literature as a key strategy for mitigating transition or physical risks.

+Assessing Decarbonization and Damage Reduction

-1 TICCS (Scientific Infra [2022]) was purpose-designed for the infrastructure asset class and is thus more informative than investment categories inherited from the private equity and real estate universes.
-Assessing decarbonisation and damage reduction.
-The methodology quantifies decarbonisation potential by identifying strategies, assessing the effectiveness of associated technologies, mapping them to emission categories and calculating their impact on emissions.
+The methodology quantifies decarbonization potential by identifying strategies, assessing the effectiveness of associated technologies, mapping them to emission categories, and calculating their impact on emissions.